carolineibem/ego/README.md

 # Class work
-This is a testrun for my file push
+This is a testrun for my file push as a class work